 - Experience with and knowledge of current and emerging instructional technologies

-- Subject master’s degree, especially in an area not already represented among the library staff
+- Subject masters degree, preferably in an area not already represented among the library staff

 - Experience with digital liberal arts programs and activities

 - Prior experience in a liberal arts college library

 This is a new position reporting to the Dean of the Library with supervisory responsibility of permanent and student staff.

 Wofford's Sandor Teszler Library is home to 12 full-time and four part-time staff members, including seven faculty librarians and archivists.
 Wofford's library has recently completed a partial renovation of the main level, allowing it to better facilitate student learning and collaboration.
 The library maintains an active instruction program, and the reference desk is staffed by library faculty approximately 55 hours a week.
 The institution uses the Summon discovery service, providing students and faculty with access to over 500 million electronic books, journals, and other resources.
 The library also houses the college’s special collections, fine arts collection, and archives, including the historic records of the South Carolina Conference of the United Methodist Church.